grimmbraten/bundlephobia-cli/README.md

 yarn global upgrade @grimmbraten/bundlephobia-cli --latest
 ```

-For more information, please visit [yarn documentation](https://classic.yarnpkg.com/en/docs/cli/upgrade).
+For more information, please refer to the [yarn documentation](https://classic.yarnpkg.com/en/docs/cli/upgrade).

 ```bash
 npm update -g @grimmbraten/bundlephobia-cli
 ```

-Note: Globally installed packages are treated as if they are installed with a caret semver range specified.
-So if you require to update to latest you may need to run npm install -g [<pkg>...].
+> Good to know, globally installed packages are treated as if they are installed with a caret semver range specified.
+So if you require to update to the latest (breaking changes version) you may need to `run npm install -g <package>`.

-For more information, please visit [npm documentation](https://docs.npmjs.com/cli/v6/commands/npm-update).
+For more information, please refer to the [npm documentation](https://docs.npmjs.com/cli/v6/commands/npm-update).

 ## Usage

 ```bash
 bp <package> [flag]
 ```

-For help in within your cli of choice, enter `bp` without any package or flag.

 ### Examples